Bernie Sanders on Public Assistance

 “Social Security is the most successful government program in our nation’s history.
 Through good times and bad, Social Security has paid out every benefit owed to every eligible American… The most effective way to strengthen Social Security for the future is to eliminate the cap on the payroll tax on all income above $250,000 so millionaires and billionaires pay the same share as everyone else.”

-To start, the Social Security Expansion Act would make the wealthiest Americans pay their fair share.
-Currently, the amount of income subject to the payroll tax is capped at $118,500.
+Bernie’s plan would make the wealthiest Americans pay their fair share.
+Currently, the amount of income subject to the payroll tax is capped at $132,900.
 That means someone making millions of dollars a year pays the same amount in payroll taxes as some making $132,900 a year.
 The new legislation would expand the payroll tax to cover income over $250,000.
 Income between $132,900 and $250,000 would not be subject to the payroll tax.
 This change would not affect most people.
 In fact, it would only impact only the top 1.5 percent of all wage earners.
 Bernie also introduced this plan in 2013 called the Keeping our Social Security Promises Act.

 In a statement on the floor of the Senate in 2012, Bernie said:

 “…some of the folks here want to pass something called a chained CPI, which, if it were imposed –and I will do everything I can to see that it does not get imposed — would mean that between the ages of 65 and 75, a senior would lose about $560 a year, and then when they turn 85 and they’re trying to get by off of $13,000 or $14,000 a year, they would lose about a thousand bucks a year.
 That’s what some of our colleagues want to do.
 Virtually all the Republicans want to do it.
 Some Democrats want to do it as well.
 As chairman of the defending Social Security caucus, I’m going to do everything that I can to prevent that.”